 The school takes a serious view of substance misuse while recognising that young people may get caught up in misusing substances through vulnerability or exploitation.
-All cases of substance misuse should be brought to the attention of the Head teacher who will consider
+All cases of substance misuse should be brought to the attention of the Executive Principal who will consider both the student behaviour policy and any factors that may indicate a young person is in need of help or protection.